feliixx/mongoplayground/web/DOCS.md

 Get distinct values for a specific field for documents from `<database>.<collection>` matching a specific query.
-To use a variable of the document in the query, prefix it with "$$"
+To use a variable of the document in the query, prefix it with `$$`.

-For the moment, the query can't be empty or null
+The query can't be empty or null.

 ```JSON5
 "fieldName": {